CLIOPATRA: Extracting Private Information from LLM Insights: Experimental Evaluation

 Overall, using LLMs to summarize and remove PII from chats does not appear particularly robust, which paves the way for downstream attacks, including our poisoning attack.

-\descr{Full \clio Attack.} In Table~\ref{tab:main_attack_results}, we report the attack success rate, i.e., the percentage of chats from which we successfully extract the disease.
+\descr{Full \clio Attack.} In Table~\ref{tab:main_attack_results}, we report the attack success rate, i.e., the percentage of chats from which we successfully extract the disease, when \attack knows only 1 symptom.
 Our experiments yield a few findings.
 First, our poisons are highly effective at targeting medical chats: more precisely, the poison successfully clusters with 89\%, 46\%, 52\%, and 43\% of target chats when \clio is configured with, respectively, the Qwen, Gemma, LLaMA, and Claude model families.
 This shows that the facets of target chats remain identifiable, and the personal information leaked during the facet extraction stage can be successfully leveraged during the clustering phase.

-Second, even a regex-matching adversary can successfully extract private information about target users from the cluster summaries output by \clio.
-Specifically, our Regex Attack successfully extracts the disease for up to 71\% of target users, a 2x increase over the baseline adversary that does not observe the \clio outputs.
+Second, even our regex-matching adversary can successfully extract private information about target users from the cluster summaries output by \clio, successfully extracting the disease for up to 71\% of target users, a 2x increase over the baseline adversary that does not observe the \clio outputs.

 Third, our advanced LLM Attack appreciably outperforms the Regex Attack; this not only shows that information can often leak in more complex ways than direct evaluations might suggest, but also that LLMs can be powerful tools when carefully incorporated into attack strategies.